spinnaker/spinnaker.github.io/community/releases/release-manager-runbook/index.md

 {% include toc %}

-## Friday before the release window opens
+## One week before the branches are cut (Monday)

 Ping [#dev](https://spinnakerteam.slack.com/messages/dev/) reminding everyone to merge outstanding changes by Monday:

-> The release manager will be cutting the $VERSION release branches on Tuesday,
+> The release manager will be cutting the $VERSION release branches next Tuesday,
 > so if there are any outstanding PRs that you'd like to get into $VERSION,
-> please make sure they are merged by EOD Monday.
-Once the branch is cut, only
+> please make sure they are merged by EOD next Monday.
+Once the branch is cut,
-> fixes will be accepted into the release branches.
+> only fixes will be accepted into the release branches.

-## First Monday of the release window
+## One day before the branches are cut (Monday)

 Ping [#dev](https://spinnakerteam.slack.com/messages/dev/) reminding everyone to merge outstanding changes ASAP: